 This side of the business really took-off, getting her designs made in for her meant Hannah could focus on development of new ideas instead of repeatedly making everything herself.
 She added egg cups, salt and peppers and money boxes to blend her love of sculpture with the more functional designs, all now gift-boxed they proved really popular and very quickly it has grown into the business as it stands today, with Hannah, Dave and Kate at the helm.

-Hannah's designs have sold all around the world to beautiful shops and websites like Liberty, Anthropologie (US and UK) RNLI, The Woodland Trust and Graham and Green to name a few, and she is starting to look into exporting more next year, heading off on a trade mission to New York very soon.
-What a drag!
+Hannah's designs have sold all around the world to beautiful shops and websites like Liberty, Anthropologie (US and UK) RNLI, The Woodland Trust and Graham and Green.
+The company now exhibits at 4 international trade shows.

-The studio workshop is now based in the garden of her Bristol house, and Hannah's hardest job at present is keeping up with all of the new ideas she has!
+The studio workshop is based in the garden of Hannah's Bristol house, and her hardest job at present is keeping up with all of the new ideas she has!